 Some pollutants poison the fish, animals, insects and plants that live in and rely on these waterways.
 Other pollutants, such as nutrients, are present in such great quantities that they cause the excessive growth of unwanted plants, which then impact natural waterways and the marine environment.

 Stormwater flows and pollutants can have a big impact on the health of our beaches and coastal environments.

 Who is responsible for stormwater?

 The management of stormwater is a shared responsibility.
-While local Councils are generally responsible for street drainage (kerbs and gutter), the Stormwater Management Authority, the Department for Environment and Water, Natural Resources Management Boards, and the Environment Protection Authority all have a role to play in stormwater management.
+While local Councils are generally responsible for street drainage (kerbs and gutter), the Stormwater Management Authority, the Department for Environment and Water, Landscape Boards, and the Environment Protection Authority all have a role to play in stormwater management.

 What is stormwater recycling?